 To create a pull request:

 - Choose the source and destination branches.
-The source branch is where you made your changes and the destination is the branch you want to merge to.
-The source and target branches may be located in different forks.
+The source branch is where you made your code changes and the destination is the branch you want to merge to.
+The source and target branches may be located in different forks:

-- Enter a title and description that will help people understand what your pull request is about.
+- Click either Create pull request, or Continue, and enter a title and description that will help people understand what your pull request is about.
 You can use mentions (to notify another Stash user), and markdown (to add formatting) in your description.

 - Add reviewers – they will receive a notification by email.
 Other people who have permissions on the project can participate in the discussion if it interests them.